akashgirme/akashgirme.github.io/README.md

 # Akash Girme

-This is my personal website build using [Nuxt Content](https://content.nuxt.com)
+This is my personal website built using [Nuxt Content](https://content.nuxt.com)